gitbutlerapp/docs/docs/development/debugging.md

 4 directories, 4 files
 ```

-The `projects.json` file will have a list of your projects metadata:
+The `projects.json` file will have a list of your project's metadata:

 ```
 ❯ cat projects.json